 Successfully completing a semester course generates 1/2 unit.
 Two and one-half units to include 2 units in one foreign language and 1/2 unit in communication skills.
-Speech, Mass Media, Latin/Classical World, similar courses as well as the third year of a language meet this 1/2 unit requirement but do not substitute for the English requirements.
+Speech, Myths and Folktales, Current Events, Introduction to Drama, Classical Influences on English, similar courses as well as the third year of a language meet this 1/2 unit requirement but do not substitute for the English requirements.